-At 70 mph driving down the highway, you cover a lot of ground and as we were passing over the big bridge before Redding, I looked and saw on the other side of the highway, a police SUV with its lights flashing.
+At 70 mph driving down the highway, you cover a lot of ground, I looked and saw on the other side of the highway, a police SUV with its lights flashing.
 I had a feeling something was up.
 Behind the first police SUV was another one, and he was doing an S shape driving on the three lane highway back and forth slowly, with a pile of cars following behind him slowly.
 It was about 8:15 am, so there were hardly any cars.

 As I was again looking into the field at that moment, then I saw it… It was what I would say, a huge white buffalo that was in the flesh, but not of this physical world, it was in both realities at the same time.
 And the white buffalo was about 10 feet tall.

 At that same exact moment, my apprentice was staring intently on the road and says: “I think there is a white dog up ahead in my lane” and we were coming up right on it.
 I turned around looking straight ahead and sure enough, it was a huge white dog, like a mountain sheep dog.

 She then was slowing down from 70 mph to about 35 mph in the matter of 30 seconds as the dog then came and stood right in the middle of our lane (the inside fast lane) and just stood there staring at us.
 I looked back again to see the White Buffalo, and saw an 18 wheeler blue truck who had totally slowed down to about 30 mph (which is unheard of on a state highway when they drive fast and its literally impossible for them to slow down that fast).